jcaillon/valet/tests.d/0000-valet-cli/results.approved.md

 → valet help
 ABOUT

-  Valet is wrapper around a collection of commands that help you with your daily tasks.
+  Valet helps you browse, understand and execute your custom bash commands.

+  Online documentation is available at https://github.com/jcaillon/valet.

   You can call valet without any commands to start an interactive session.

   ⌜Exit codes:⌝

   - 0: everything went well
-  - 1: an error occured
+  - 1+: an error occured

   ⌜Create your own commands:⌝
   You can create your own commands and have them available in valet, please check https://github.com/jcaillon/valet/blob/main/docs/create-new-command.md or the examples under